LiMium/unplug/README.md

 * Copyright: Uproot Labs 2015

 #### CLA
+When sending contributions to this repo you grant to Uproot Labs and the users of this software a perpetual, worldwide, non-exclusive, no-charge, royalty-free, irrevocable copyright license to reproduce, prepare derivative works of, publicly display, publicly perform, sublicense, and distribute Your Contributions and such derivative works.

-All contributions to this repo implicitly assign the copyright of those changes to Uproot Labs.
-In return, Uproot Labs guarantees that all contributions to this repo will always be available under an open-source License.
+Uproot Labs guarantees that all contributions to this repo will always be available under an open-source License.